Spyderisk/risk-report/example-models/README.txt

 small-2-secure-router-1FW.nq.gz
 - adds FWBlock at "[Interface:Router1-Internet]" ('block interface')
 - shows 'Secure Host Config ("Router1")' as a "backstop" as the FW on router1 does the job upstream
-  - this appears twice though when it shouldn't
 - shows 'Secure Host Config ("Router2")' and the 'block interface' as helping but states there are other higher likelihood paths
 - shows vulnerability discovery in router2 as uncontrolled cause